Healthy Peanut Butter Brownies

-These fudgy healthy brownies are swirl with peanut butter, refined sugar free, paleo friendly and so easy to make.
+These fudgy healthy peanut butter brownies are swirled with peanut butter, refined sugar free, paleo friendly and so easy to make.
 They’re made with almond flour and coconut sugar for a dessert you can feel good about eating!

 Back with another healthy brownie recipe!
 But this time it involves peanut butter so I already know you’re going to be obsessed.
 This recipe is refined-everything free.
 No refined sugar, no refined flour, oils etc.